TK-Prints/SaleWeb/README.md

 ## 📄 License

-Open Source Point of Sale is licensed under MIT terms with an important addition:
+Sale Web is licensed under MIT terms with an important addition:

 The footer signature "© 2010 - _current year_ · opensourcepos.org · 3.x.x - _hash_" including the version, hash and link our website MUST BE RETAINED, MUST BE VISIBLE IN EVERY PAGE and CANNOT BE MODIFIED.